Achilles Tear and Repair

 The rehab process for an Achilles repair is long and will vary slightly depending on the surgeon’s protocol.
 However, the general principles remain consistent.
 Often for the first 2-4 weeks, no weight is allowed through the surgical foot, and they will either be in a cast or be wearing a protective boot and using crutches.3 Typically, by the 3rd week, they will be in a boot with several heel risers designed to reduce the stretch through the repaired Achilles.
 Every so many days (usually 3-5 days), they remove one heel riser to allow the tendon to stretch slightly more.
 Research does support beginning to put weight through the surgical foot by week two post-op; however, this will be dependent on the surgeon’s recommendations.10

 Swelling management is critical and managed through ice, compression, and elevation of the leg.
-At first, only some weight is allowed on the surgical leg, and the amount of weight may be indicated as a percentage (25% weight-bearing) or as a weight (50# weight bearing).
+At first, only some weight is allowed on the surgical leg, and the amount of weight may be indicated as a percentage (25% weight-bearing) or as a weight (50% weight-bearing).

 By weeks 4-6, full weight-bearing is allowed, and at this time, balance exercises should be started.
-Early range of motion exercises without stretching the tendon is incorporated to begin activating the calf muscles, reduce swelling, and bring the cells that will repair the tendon to the area.
+Early range of motion exercises without stretching the tendon are incorporated to begin activating the calf muscles, reduce swelling, and bring the cells that will repair the tendon to the area.
 Strengthening usually starts with elastic bands through a limited range and eventually progresses to strength exercises in standing.

 During all phases of rehab, but particularly early on, it is essential to strengthen the core, glutes, quads, and hamstrings.
-When an athlete cannot bear weight through their leg for several weeks, these muscles get weak very quickly.
+When an athlete cannot bear weight through their leg for several weeks, these muscles get very weak very quickly.
 Below is a general timeline of the rehabilitation from an Achilles tendon repair.

 TimeLineGoals and Weight Bearing StatusRehab